Recognizing and reporting spam

 - If the email offers prizes or money, or says you won a trip, beware.
 Don't supply personal information or click buttons within the email to claim a prize

-For more tips about how to recognize different types of spam, see Internet threats associated with spam.
+For more tips about how to recognize different types of spam, see Be diligent when dealing with spam.

 Got spam….
 Now what?

 If you think you've received spam:

 - Don't click any buttons to open web pages